ffalor/puppet-falcon/README.md

 ---

+## Limitations

+The linux sensor comes with `falconctl` that allows the module to configure the agent after install.
+The windows agent does not have this.
+The windows agent can only be configured at install time.

+This means we are able to set configruation options like tags and proxy settings only at install time on windows.
+On linux we set these options via the `falconctl` which allows us to manage state after install.

+---

 ## `api` vs `local` install methods

 Generally the `api` method will be fine for most use cases if `version_manage` is set to `false`.
 If `version_manage` is set to `true` you may run into api rate limits.